 The value 25 is also the maximum value of the function \(h\).
-It tells us that the highest point the ball reaches is 25 feet, and that this happens 1 second after the ball is tossed.
+It tells us that the highest point the ball reaches is 25 meters, and that this happens 1 second after the ball is tossed.

 The point \((3.2,0)\) is a horizontal intercept of the graph, a point where the graph intersects the horizontal axis.
 This point is also the lowest point on the graph, so it represents a minimum of the graph.

-This points tells us that the ball hits the ground 3.2 seconds after being tossed up, so the height of the ball is 0 when \(t\) is 3.2, which we can write as \(h(3.2)=0\).
+This point tells us that the ball hits the ground 3.2 seconds after being tossed up, so the height of the ball is 0 when \(t\) is 3.2, which we can write as \(h(3.2)=0\).
 Because \(h\) cannot have any lower value, 0 is also the minimum value of the function.

 The height of the graph increases when \(t\) is between 0 and 1.
 Then, the graph changes direction and the height decreases when \(t\) is between 1 and 3.2.
 Neither the increasing part nor the decreasing part is a straight line.

 This suggests that the ball increases in height in the first second after being tossed, and then starts falling between 1 second and 3.2 seconds.
 It also tells us that the height does not increase or decrease at a constant rate.

 Because the intercepts of a graph are points on an axis, at least one of their coordinates is 0.
 The 0 corresponds to the input or the output of a function, or both.